Camp PossAbility — Fast Facts

 Targeted Result: That young people with disabilities would see their potential and need to be an active part of society and would feel empowered to make a difference in the world around them

-Target Audience: Young adults ages 18 to 35 with physical disabilities who have a high school diploma or equivalent.
+Target Audience: Young adults ages 18 to 35 with physical disabilities who have a typical high school diploma or equivalent.
 All campers must have a physical impairment that requires a wheelchair for mobility.

 Exclusions: Autism, cognitive disabilities (other than mild), severe memory loss, combative behaviors, uncontrolled psychiatric disabilities, biting tendencies, ventilators, hospitalization within 30 days of camp, open wounds, or behaviors that are a high risk to others